jsundt/react-test-widget/README.md

 Embedable react app.

 ## How to run locally

 1. Clone, then run `yarn install` in the project folder.

 2. Run `yarn start`

+## Building for production

+1. Run `yarn build`

+2. The final assets will be available in the `/build` folder

+3. Test the `widget.js` file by opening `test.html`

 ## Test on remote websites
+You'll need to build the production assets, and replace the versions on aws.
+If you move the script to another location you'll have to update the URL in widget.js as well as the one bellow.

 Paste into the javascript console on any website:
 ```javascript
 (function() {